Skip to main content

 • 9 minutes to read

-• handle the GridControl‘s MouseMove event — to initialize a drag operation.
+3. Handle the grid’s MouseMove event to initialize a drag operation.

-• set the TreeList‘s AllowDrop property to true — to allow the control to accept data that a user drags onto it.
+• Set the TreeList’s AllowDrop property to true to allow the TreeList to accept data that a user drags onto it.

-• handle the TreeList‘s DragDrop event — to append a new node (see AppendNode).
-The handler uses the TreeList.GetDXDragEventArgs extension method to obtain the following extended event arguments:
+• Handle the TreeList’s DragDrop event to append a new node.
+Use the TreeList.AppendNode.
+The event handler uses the TreeList.GetDXDragEventArgs extension method to obtain the following event arguments:

-• TargetNode — specifies the node onto which the row is dropped.
+• TargetNode — specifies the node onto which the grid row is dropped.

-• DragInsertPosition — specifies how a node is inserted (as a child, before a target node, or after it).
+• DragInsertPosition — specifies how to insert the node (as a child node, before the target node, or after the target node).

 In this example, the TreeList is bound to a BindingList<T>.